Claude Skills for Copilot

 - Replaced named Anthropic model invocations with generic sub-agent calls

-- Replaced CLAUDE.md with AGENTS.md as the project conventions file
+- Replaced single-file CLAUDE.md convention lookup with AGENTS.md or similar conventions files (

 /code-simplifier